TorchLean: Formalizing Neural Networks in Lean

+obtained by evaluating nodes in topological order.
+The same syntax can be interpreted over exact reals, finite-precision execution domains, intervals, or affine relaxations:

-Our goal is to eliminate the semantic gap between the \emph{model that is executed} (training/inference) and the \emph{model that is analyzed} (bounds/certificates). \TorchLean{} treats the \emph{network definition} as the single semantic reference point and provides multiple interpretations (execution, abstract interpretation, proof-oriented semantics) \emph{over the same meaning}.
-Concretely, a model compiles to a shared \emph{op-tagged computation-graph IR} in SSA/DAG form—static single assignment (each intermediate value is defined once) and a directed acyclic graph (no cycles), so the denotation is total and deterministic by evaluation in topological order \cite{cytron1991ssa}.
-This IR is the common target for (i) training and inference, (ii) verified reverse-mode automatic differentiation, and (iii) Lean-native bound propagation and certificate checking.
-The result is a workflow in which external verifiers are optional and untrusted: their outputs are interpreted as \emph{certificates} checked against the Lean semantics, reducing the trusted computing base.
+Our goal is to eliminate the semantic gap between the \emph{model that is executed} during training or inference and the \emph{model that is analyzed} by bounds or certificates. \TorchLean{} treats the network definition as the single semantic reference point and provides multiple interpretations over the same meaning.
+Concretely, a model compiles to a shared operator-tagged computation-graph IR in SSA/DAG form, so the denotation is total and deterministic by evaluation in topological order.
+This IR is the common target for (i) training and inference, (ii) verified reverse-mode automatic differentiation, and (iii) Lean based bound propagation and certificate checking.
+External verifiers are optional producers rather than trusted authorities: their outputs are interpreted as \emph{certificates} checked against the Lean semantics of the shared graph, reducing the trusted computing base.